-Begun in about 3000 BC, the Sanctuary was originally a complex circular arrangement of timber posts, which were later replaced by stones.
-These components are now indicated by concrete slabs.
+Begun in about 2500 BC, the Sanctuary was originally a complex circular arrangement of timber posts and standing stones.
+These components are now indicated by concrete blocks and posts.

-The Sanctuary is in DCMS ownership and in English Heritage guardianship.
-It is managed by The National Trust on behalf of English Heritage, and the two organisations share the cost of managing and maintaining the property.
+The Sanctuary is in DCMS ownership and English Heritage guardianship.
+It is managed by the National Trust on behalf of English Heritage, and the two organisations share the cost of managing and maintaining the site.

 Read more about the history of the Sanctuary.

 Parking: We recommend parking in the layby next to the site, to avoid crossing the busy road.
 There is also parking on the opposite side of the road.

 Please be aware: English Heritage does not permit drone flying from or over sites in our care, except by contractors or partners undertaking flights for a specific purpose, who satisfy stringent CAA criteria, have the correct insurances and permissions, and are operating under controlled conditions.

 The best way to explore Avebury and its various sites is on foot.
 You should wear appropriate footwear and prepare for the weather.

 Begin your visit at the Alexander Keiller Museum to find out about the six sites within the care of English Heritage and their significance, including Avebury Stone Circle, West Kennet Avenue, West Kennet Long Barrow, Windmill Hill and Silbury Hill.

 Toilets and a café are available near the museum in Avebury.